open-rpc/design/README.md

 # OpenRPC - Design

-Home of Open-RPC designers and the OpenRPC assets / style guide for marketing.
+Home of OpenRPC designers and the OpenRPC assets / style guide for marketing.